USS Milius (DDG 69) Meets with JS Onami (DD 111)

-“On behalf of the crew of USS Milius, I would like to pass our gratitude to our friends and colleagues aboard JS Onami for joining us for this event,” said Cmdr.
-Leif Gunderson, commanding officer of Milius.
-“This symbolizes the continued friendship and partnership between our great nations, which is highly necessary for current and future operations in this region.
-We look forward to continuing our bilateral operations and friendship to promote a free and open Indo-Pacific.”

-During the visit, the Onami crew presented two “Kadomatsu.” to Milius.
-These bamboo decorations, deeply rooted in Japanese culture, are made to celebrate the New Year and to welcome ancestral spirits of the harvest, signifying good fortune and prosperity.
-Milius reciprocated with a traditional holiday wreath, symbolizing peace and joy of American traditions.
+YOKOSUKA, Japan (Dec.
+27, 2023) Members from the Arleigh Burke-class guided-missile destroyer USS Milius (DDG-69) exchange greetings with members from the Japanese Maritime Self Defense Force (JMSDF) Takanami-class destroyer JS Onami (DD-111).
 Milius is forward-deployed and assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
+(U.S. Navy photo by ENS Ryan Le)

 |Date Taken: